kayamy/nocode-mac-app/readme.md

 There are roughly two parts to the entire story:

 - Setting up your computer to be able to develop, run and distribute electronJS projects
-- Downloading the electronJS starter project in this repository and have it point at your bubble app
+- Downloading the electronJS starter project in this repository and have it point at your nocode app

 ### First of all, requirements